 Carnavale Festival

-One of the most well-known festivals around the world, the Carnavale festival is renowned for its extravagant costumes and opulent masks, that are sold all around Venice all year round.
+One of the most well-known festivals worldwide, the Carnavale is renowned for its extravagant costumes and opulent masks, sold year-round around Venice.

-Venice is definitely one of a kind experience that must be visited once in a lifetime at the very least.
-We’ve tried to list as many of the sites that make Venice what it is as we can, but we are sure there are many more that can be included.
+Venice is a one-of-a-kind experience that must be visited once in a lifetime, at the very least.
+We’ve tried to list as many sites that make Venice what it is as possible, but we are sure many more can be included.
 Have you ever been to Venice?
 Did you visit somewhere that is not on this list?
 Let us know where!
-And if you did go somewhere we’ve mentioned, also let us know if you enjoyed it!
+And if you did go somewhere we’ve mentioned, let us know if you enjoyed it!